Establishment of the Arctic Council

-Arctic Council Member States are Canada, Denmark (including Greenland and the Faroe Islands), Finland, Iceland, Norway, Russian Federation, Sweden, and the United States of America.
+Arctic Council Member States are Canada, the Kingdom of Denmark (including Greenland and the Faroe Islands), Finland, Iceland, Norway, Russian Federation, Sweden, and the United States of America.

 Arctic Council Chairmanship

-The Chairmanship of the Arctic Council rotates every two years between the eight member states.
+The Chairmanship of the Arctic Council rotates every two years between the eight Arctic States.

 - Canada I: Inauguration of Arctic Council - 1998 (Ministerial Meeting held in Iqaluit, Canada 1998)